 Visit the Oneiromancer again and she'll graciously reward you.
 Unfortunately, a kiss isn't part of the reward.

 And that's it, quest complete!

 - 50 Astral Runes

 - 5,000 Runecrafting experience

 Lunar Ceremonial Outfit

-Here is what the full Lunar Ceremonial Outfit looks like in your equipment page, along with its' stats:
+Here is what the full Lunar Ceremonial Outfit looks like in your equipment page: